Cart

 Sustainable vineyards and winery

-Elderton Wines is a certified member of Sustainable Winegrowing Australia, with our vineyards and winery achieving certification.
+We are a certified member of Sustainable Winegrowing Australia, with our vineyards and winery achieving certification.
+This program is a collaboration between The Australian Wine Research Institute, Wine Australia and Australian Grape & Wine.
 This is a voluntary program that requires us to meet best practice standards for all elements of sustainability: environmental, economic and social.
-It is an exciting step to take and helps support and prove we are operating as best as we can to care for the vineyards and region for future generations.
+In all sincerity, we have been doing this for years but felt now was a good time to get the stamp to prove it.

 To find out more about the program visit their website.